Atlantic City casino earnings up 22.5 percent in 2017

 ATLANTIC CITY, N.J.
-(AP) — Less competition has led to higher profits for Atlantic City’s casinos in 2017 —but will it last with two more casinos soon to join the mix?
+(AP) — Less competition has led to higher profits for Atlantic City’s casinos in 2017 — but will it last with two more casinos soon to join the mix?

 The seven casinos saw their gross operating profits increase by 22.5 percent last year, to $723 million.